Tejiri-Elma/alx-pre_course/0x01-git/README.md

-Hi, I'm @TEjiri-Elma
+Hi, I'm Tejiri Elma @Tejiri-ELma
-I'm interested in all that has to with software engineering Current an ALX Software Engineering student learning Unix, c, js and python You reach me tejire.elma@gmail.com
+I'm currently an ALX Software Engineering Student Learning HTML, CSS, js and python
+Looking to learn new things
+I can be reached on tejire.elma@gmail.com